CelluleProjet/TiPi99/README.md

 ![Tab_2_Calc](https://github.com/user-attachments/assets/4e688418-46c6-4cfb-ae38-6e4a644c24ab)

-The "start" and "Stop" tabs allow you to choose the start and end dates of the measurement on the calendars.
+The "Start" and "Stop" tabs allow you to choose the start and end dates of the measurement on the calendars.
 The hour, minutes and seconds can be further added in the appropriate input areas.
   - **Calc**
     - estimate the two closest log times